-(a) Health Service Medical Practitioner 14 - 16 (b) Vocationally Registered General Practitioner 14 - 18 (c) Non Specialist Qualified Medical Administrator 14 - 18 (d) Senior Medical Practitioner 16 - 18

-(e) Consultant 16 - 24
+(a) Health Service Medical Practitioner 14 - 16 (b) Vocationally Registered General Practitioner 14 - 18 (c) Non Specialist Qualified Medical Administrator 14 - 18 (d) Senior Medical Practitioner 16 - 18 (e) Consultant 16 - 24

-- (3) (a) Subject to sub-clause (3)(b), practitioners shall be placed within the relevant classification range according to years of relevant experience. - (b) Where a salary rate prescribed as at 1 October 2007 is below that which was applicable to the practitioner immediately prior to that date, the practitioner shall be placed at the next salary point within the applicable classification range but shall not progress to the next step until twelve months have elapsed. - (c) Subject to sub-clause (3)(b), a practitioner shall progress through the applicable salary range by annual increments on their anniversary date subject to satisfactory performance. - (4) (a) A Consultant shall be appointed at a salary within the range of levels 16 24, on the basis of years of experience gained in recognised specialist positions in Western Australia or elsewhere, recognised by the Employer. - (b) A Vocationally Registered General Practitioner who ceases to maintain Vocationally Registered Status under the Health Insurance Act 1973 shall thereafter be classified as a Health Service Medical Practitioner or Senior Medical Practitioner as appropriate. - (5) Head of Department Allowance - (a) A practitioner, other than a Radiologist, appointed as a Head of Department in a hospital, shall be paid the following allowance:
+- (3) (a) Practitioners shall be placed within the relevant classification range according to years of relevant experience.
+For the purposes of this clause "relevant" shall include post Fellowship training in Australia or equivalent recognised by the employer. - (b) A practitioner shall progress through the applicable salary range by annual increments on their anniversary date subject to satisfactory performance.

+- (4) (a) A Consultant shall be appointed within the prescribed range Consultant Year 1 to Year 9 on the basis of years of experience gained in recognised specialist positions in Western Australia or elsewhere recognised by the Employer. - (b) A Vocationally Registered General Practitioner who ceases to maintain Vocationally Registered Status under the Health Insurance Act 1973 shall thereafter be classified as a Health Service Medical Practitioner or Senior Medical Practitioner as appropriate.

+(5) Head of Department Allowance

+(a) A full time, sessional or part time practitioner, other than a Radiologist, appointed as a Head of Department in a hospital, shall be paid the following allowance:

+3.25% 4.0% 4.5%

-No. of FTEs under direct Annual Annual Annual Annual
+No. of FTEs under 1 st pay 1 st pay 1 st pay

-supervision and control Rate Rate Rate Rate

-1-Apr-07 1-0ct-07 1-Oct-08 1-Oct-09

-0-4 \$3,236 \$3,333 \$3,433 \$3,536

-5-9 \$5,752 \$5,925 \$6,103 \$6,286

-10-20 \$10,605 \$10,923 \$11,251 \$11,588
+direct supervision period period period

+and control on or after on or after on or after

+1-Oct-10 1-Oct-11 1-Oct-12

+0-4 \$3,651 \$3,797 \$3,968

+5-9 \$6,490 \$6,750 \$7,054

+10-20 \$11,965 \$12,443 \$13,003

-Over 20 \$17,076 \$17,859 \$18,116 \$18,660
+Over 20 \$19,266 \$20,037 \$20,939

-or an amount agreed in writing between the Employer and practitioner.
+or an amount agreed in writing between the employer and practitioner.
 The allowance is to be paid for service management responsibilities and administrative work performed in addition to the practitioner's clinical caseload and teaching and/or research responsibilities.